-SchoolTutoring Academy’s tutoring programs for Fairmont students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Fairmont students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Students in Fairmont are served by the Fairmont Area Schools.
 The district seeks to inspire its students to engage in learning for a lifetime.
 To achieve this goal, Fairmont Area Schools has implemented a curriculum that challenges students to learn and grow, while also making education a fun, engaging process.
 Students in kindergarten through the 12th grade enjoy innovative classroom learning activities that help them develop strong academic, social, and emotional skills.
 Apart from the required curriculum, Fairmont Area Schools provides ample opportunities for students to learn and explore topics that are of interest to them.

 We currently cover the following Fairmont-area school district: Fairmont Area Schools.

 Educating Our Parents: Understanding the Fairmont District Curriculum

 Concepts related to geometry and measurements are an essential feature of Fairmont’s middle school math curriculum.
 Students solve problems related to right triangles by employing the Pythagorean theorem.
 Learners use the theorem to find the distance between two points on a vertical or horizontal line as well.
 Using measurements and diagrams, students also justify the Pythagorean theorem.
 The relationship between the slopes of parallel lines is explored, as is the relationship between the slope of perpendicular lines.
 An analysis of polygons is undertaken as well.